Web3-Pi/ethereum-transactions-firewall/README.md

 - `AUTHORIZED_ADDR_PATH`: Path to the file containing the list of authorized addresses.
   **Default:** `auth_addr.json`

-- `KNOWN_CONTRACTS_PATH`: Path to the file containing information about known contracts mapped to their labels.
+- `KNOWN_CONTRACTS_PATH`: Path to the file containing information about known contracts mapped to their labels and abi.
   **Default:** `known_contracts.json`

-- `CONTRACT_ABIS_PATH`: Path to the file containing ABIs (Application Binary Interfaces) for the known contracts.
-  **Default:** `known_contract_abis.json`

 Be sure to restart the application after making changes to the `.env` file for them to take effect.

 #### Authorized addresses

 You can optionally assign a corresponding label to each authorized address.
-To do this, edit a file _auth_addr.json_ and store the mapping in the file, e.g.:
+To do this, edit a file `auth_addr.json` and store the mapping in the file, e.g.:
 ```json
 {
   "0x00000000219ab540356cBB839Cbe05303d7705Fa": "Beacon Deposit Contract",